Local Information for Global Network Estimation in Latent Space Models: Problem setup

 \subsection{Individual-centered partial information in a social network}

-Consider a social network with undirected binary edges represented by a symmetric adjacency matrix $A \in \{0,1\}^{n\times n}$, where $A_{ij} = 1$ if nodes $i$ and $j$ are connected, and $A_{ij} = 0$ otherwise.
-The individual-centered partial information framework in \citet{han2020individual} introduces the concept of ``knowledge depth'' to depict an individual's perception of the network.
+Consider an undirected binary social network represented by a symmetric adjacency matrix $A \in \{0,1\}^{n\times n}$, where $A_{ij} = 1$ if nodes $i$ and $j$ are connected, and $A_{ij} = 0$ otherwise.
+Without loss of generality, assume node 1 is the individual of interest.
+The individual-centered partial information framework in \citet{han2020individual} introduces ``knowledge depth'' to depict an individual's perception of the network.
 An individual $i$ has a knowledge depth of $L$ when they can observe all paths originating from $i$ up to length $L$ within the network.
-Similar to \citet{han2020individual}, we focus on the case $L = 2$, which allows the individual to see all the connections involving their direct neighbors (friends), as well as the connections between those neighbors and their own direct neighbors (friends of friends).
-Without loss of generality, assume node 1 is the individual of interest.